 The boys will gobble these up any time of the day but I also love these for breakfast, to take to a friends house or with an afternoon cup of tea.
 So good, these muffins will have you saying OAT-DANG for sure!

-*Inspired by 100 Days of Real Food Whole-Grain Pumpkin Muffins.1 Thanks friend!
+*Inspired by 100 Days of Real Food Whole-Grain Pumpkin Muffins.2 Love this post!